devops-surya/devops-training/FEB-2023/Maven_Jenkins/Jenkins.md

 ![preview](../images/sqpipeline.png)

-## Configure a Jenkins Node and add it to the Jenkins Master:
+## Configure a Jenkins Node and attach it to the Jenkins Master:

 ![preview](../images/JA.png)